Michael Ndurumo

 Michael M. Ndurumo (born 10 April 1952) is a deaf educator from Kenya, who was the third deaf person from Africa to obtain a PhD, in 1980.
 He obtained his BSc, MSc, and PhD degrees from Peabody College of Vanderbilt University, in Tennessee.
-Ndurumo is currently an associate professor of psychology at the University of Nairobi, Kenya.
+Ndurumo is an associate professor of psychology at the University of Nairobi, Kenya.

 Background

-Ndurumo graduated from high school at Harrison-Chilhowee Baptist Academy in Seymour, Tennessee, in 1973.
-He then proceeded to Gallaudet University in 1973 where he started his undergraduate education, then transferred to Vanderbilt University in 1976.
-After obtaining his PhD in educational administration with related areas in psychology and special education, he was an assistant professor in the department of psychology at Gardner–Webb University, North Carolina, starting August 1980 until he returned to his native country, Kenya, in 1982.
+Ndurumo was born in Kenya and became deaf aged eight, as a result of meningitis.
+Missionaries supported him to attend high school in the United States of America at Harrison-Chilhowee Baptist Academy in Seymour, Tennessee, in 1971.
+He then studied at Gallaudet University in 1974 where he started his undergraduate education, then transferred to Vanderbilt University in 1976.
+After obtaining a PhD in educational administration with related areas in psychology and special education, he was an assistant professor in the department of psychology at Gardner–Webb University, North Carolina, starting August 1980 until he returned to his native country, Kenya, in 1982.